Virtual Reality Robotby Synthiam

 - Choose the Virtual Reality category tab.

-- Press the Virtual Reality Robot icon to add the control to your project.
+- Press the Virtual Reality Robot icon to add the robot skill to your project.

-In this video, it was a test of the plugin on a Synthiam JD Humanoid.
-Sadly, he had no arms during the test so it's a bit funny to see.
-Professor E from The Robot Program was controlling the robot's head and viewing the robot's camera through the VR headset.
-In this example, we were using OpenVR in STEAM with a Samsung Odyssey headset.
+This video was a test of the plugin on a Synthiam JD Humanoid.
+Sadly, he had no arms during the trial, so it's funny to see.
+Professor E from The Robot Program controlled the robot's head and viewed the robot's camera through the VR headset.
+In this example, we used OpenVR in STEAM with a Samsung Odyssey headset.

-In this video below, we were controlling an Synthiam Six Hexapod with a joystick and the VR headset.
-When we moved the head left to right, the legs of the hexapod will rotate the body so we can look around.
-This also applied to looking up and down, the legs would tilt the body so we can look up and down as well.
-In this example we were using an Android phone with Google Cardboard Glasses.
+In this video below, we controlled a Synthiam Six Hexapod with a joystick and a VR headset.
+When we move the head from left to right, the legs of the hexapod will rotate the body so we can look around.
+This also applied to looking up and down; the legs would tilt the body so we could look up and down.
+In this example, we used an Android phone with Google Cardboard Glasses.

-Here is another interesting example where we combined this VR Headset plugin with 2 WiiMotes to create custom animations.
+Here is another exciting example where we combined this VR Headset plugin with 2 Wiimotes to create custom animations.
 Each time a button was pressed on the WiiMote, a new FRAME was created with the current position of all servos and appended to an ACTION.
-DJ keeps pressing the button and the FRAMES keep getting appended to the ACTION until he stops.
-One he presses the trigger on the WiiMote, the code instructs the ACTION to be played back.
+DJ keeps pressing the button, and the FRAMES append to the ACTION until he stops.
+Once he squeezes the trigger on the WiiMote, the code instructs the ACTION to be played back.
 And thus, all FRAMES are played back because they are part of the action.